ReliaQualAssociates/ramstk/README.md

 These instructions will get RAMSTK up and running on your local machine .
 Note that the Makefile contains all the commands needed to install or work with RAMSTK.
 You should consult the help output for more information.

-GitHub and PyPi releases will be made available once RAMSTK reaches v1.0.0 .
-Until then, the only way to install RAMSTK is to clone the repository or download the source package and follow the instructions below.

 ### Prerequisites